croaky/blog/articles/vim/ai.md

 # vim / ai

-From a Markdown file in Vim, I type `<Leader>r` to send the contents to an LLM such as OpenAI o1 or o1-mini and have it display the output in a vertical split:
+I type `<Leader>r` from a Markdown file in Vim to send the contents to an LLM such as <a href="https://platform.openai.com/docs/models#o1" target="_blank">o1</a>
+and display the output in a vertical split:

 ![using an LLM from Neovim](/images/vim-ai.gif)